Places to visit in Japan

-Osaka, a large port city, is one of the liveliest in Japan, with late opening restaurants and street food stalls, a busy city centre and modern architecture to discover.
-There’s an aquarium for kids to visit, but most people head for the 16th century shogunate Osaka Castle, its main historical landmark which is surrounded by a moat, and park with plum, peach and cherry trees.
+Osaka, a large port city, is one of the liveliest in Japan.
+It has late opening restaurants and street food stalls, a busy city centre and modern architecture to discover.
+There’s an aquarium for kids to visit, but most people head for the 16th century shogunate Osaka Castle.
+This is the city’s main historical landmark and it is surrounded by a moat and a park full of plum, peach and cherry trees.

-Just outside Osaka is the island of Miyajima, renowned for its large red shrine gate, the Grande Tori, which looks like it’s floating on the waters of the Seto Inland Sea.
+Just outside Osaka is the island of Miyajima, renowned for its large red shrine gate, the Grande Tori.
+This looks like it’s floating on the waters of the Seto Inland Sea.
 A ropeway to the top of a mountain on the island provides stunning views of the nearby islands.

-If the thought of being surrounded by white, sandy beaches and azure blue waters appeals to you, then the islands of Okinawa (known as a portal between Japan and the tropics) is a great place to head to after the joys of Honshu.
-160 islands but with only 49 populated, this is the place the Japanese come for their beach holidays and who can blame them?
+If the thought of being surrounded by white, sandy beaches and azure blue waters appeals to you, then you might like to consider visiting the islands of Okinawa.
+This is the place the Japanese come for their beach holidays and who can blame them?
 Alongside coral reefs and world-class beaches, Okinawa is also the birthplace of Karate and known for the longevity of its citizens.
 It is thought that this can be attributed to the food and the mild climate.

-Although Japan’s second largest island, a mere five percent of Japan’s population live here and it was only 150 years ago that the island was inhabited at all.
+Although Japan’s second largest island, a mere five percent of Japan’s population live here.
+Indeed, it was only 150 years ago that the island was inhabited at all.
 As such, Hokkaido is famed as an unspoilt frontier, where nature rules supreme.
-Over seventy percent of the island is forested, the six national parks gigantic, wildlife rich and varied and a great way to escape the hectic pace of ‘modern’ Japan.
-This is where you’ll find the best ski-ing (there’s snow and ice festivals here, too), active volcanoes and hot springs.
-The stylish capital, Sapporo can be found here, too.
+Over seventy percent of the island is forested and the six national parks are gigantic, wildlife rich and varied.
+This is a great way to escape the hectic pace of ‘modern’ Japan.
+It’s also where you’ll find the best skiing (there’s snow and ice festivals here, too), active volcanoes and hot springs.

 Call us and we will be happy to provide you with a free-of-charge no obligation itinerary and quotation designed for you.